Notes for Contributors

 Specifications for the Submission of Figures and Artwork

 Figures may be provided as either original high quality hard copies or as separate electronic files.

 If supplied as hard copy, photos should be high quality, glossy, original prints of maximum contrast.
 Line art should be original, camera-ready copy on white paper or clear transparency of a standard for direct reproduction.
 Film negatives are not acceptable.

-Electronic images should be saved as EPS, TIFF, JPEG or BMP files.
+Electronic images supplied separately should be saved as EPS, TIFF, JPEG or BMP files.
 It is very important that all electronic images be provided as high-resolution files.
 Photographic images (black & white or color) should be saved at a resolution of 300 dpi minimum.
 Line art should be saved between 600 and 1200 dpi.

 Full captions and photo credits (if necessary) should be provided for each photo and figure.
 All images should be clearly labeled as to figure number.
 Top should be indicated if it is not immediately apparent.

 Whenever the use of color is an integral part of the research, or where the work is generated in color, the journal will publish the color illustrations as color plates in the back of the issue without charge to the authors.
 Reprints in color will carry a surcharge.
-Please write to the publisher for details.
+Please write to the Editor for details.

 For artwork originally published elsewhere, it is the author’s responsibility to obtain written permission to reprint.